mercury2269/mercury2269.github.io/_drafts/entity-framework-an-object-with-the-same-key-already-exists-in-the-objectstatemanager.md

 		}
 	}

 And that would work, but only if the object with the same key is not already present in the context.
-And when it does, you get a nice error:
+And if it does exist, you get a nice error:

 > An object with the same key already exists in the ObjectStateManager.
 The ObjectStateManager cannot track multiple objects with the same key.

 So what do you do when an object is already being tracked by EF and you have a detached object, how do you merge them together?

 Fortunately, EF does provide a way to update an existing object from a detached object.
-It's a little different depending on the context and what you know about your object.
-Here are two ways you can do that:
+There are couple different ways you can do it, and it all depends on the context, and what you know about your object.

+Here is the first way you can do it:

-##Quering Database First And Updating Tracked Object
+##Querying Database First And Updating Tracked Object

 	using(var db = new StoreDbContext())
 	{